eatthepie/docs-v2/docs/gameplay/odds.md

 ## 💰 Understanding Your Chances

-While the odds may seem long, remember that the prize pool grows with each ticket purchase!
-Let's break it down with a simple example:
+While the odds may seem low, remember that the prize pool grows with each ticket purchased.
+Let's break it down with a simple example.

 Imagine the prize pool has reached 10,000 ETH and the game is at Medium difficulty.
 Here's what you could win with a single ticket: